dbt-labs/docs.getdbt.com/website/snippets/_new-sl-setup.md

 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/sl-add-credential.jpg" width="55%" title="Add credentials and map them to a service token. " />

 4. After adding credentials, scroll to **2.
 Map new service token**.
-5. Name the token and ensure the permission set is 'Semantic Layer Only' and 'Metadata Only'.
+5. Name the token and ensure the permission set includes 'Semantic Layer Only' and 'Metadata Only'.
 6. Click **Save**.
 Once the token is generated, you won't be able to view this token again so make sure to record it somewhere safe.

 :::info